Run a free Louisiana warrant search efficiently with the guidance offered throughout this resource.

 Lastly, you may also be able to obtain warrant information from certain municipal courts.
 Certain city courts keep online records and can also be contacted by phone or in-person to request warrant information.

-How To Check Online if You or Someone Else Has a Warrant in Louisiana for Free
+How To Check Online if You or Someone Else Has a Warrant in Louisiana (Free Searches)

 If an individual wants to perform an online warrant search in Louisiana, they will have to primarily perform their search at the parish level.
 While some states provide an option to search warrants through either a unified court system or a law enforcement agency, that is not the case in Louisiana.